AIRCentre/JuliaEO/README.md

-# JuliaEO 2023 repo resources such as for scrypts, dataswets, etc.
+# JuliaEO 2023
+Repo for resources such as:
+ + Website
+ + Scrypts
+ + Dataswets